Are you a manager or a leader? Here is the simple question to help you see: Are you trying to move things forward or are you trying to stabilize them?

 You have to believe

 That is where confidence comes in.
-You have to believe you have what it takes to lead, and to lead fully.
+You have to believe you have what it takes to lead and to lead fully.
 If your ankle is still sore, you won't play full out.
 If you are unsure if your back can handle it, you will not go on that big hike.
 If your heart hasn't healed, you won't be running around on the playground with your grandchild.
 If you don't heal, you lose confidence in your abilities.

 If your heart hasn't healed, you won't be your powerful self

 When you haven't healed from the hurtful comments you received, you will stay quiet.
-If you haven't taken the time to reconcile the last attack on you at staff meeting, you'll be hesitant to bring forward the next issue that need to be addressed.
+If you haven't taken the time to reconcile the last attack on you at the staff meeting, you'll be hesitant to bring forward the next issue that needs to be addressed.
 If you don't heal from each incident small or large, they will simply continue to pile up on each other.

 Restore your confidence

 When you take the time to recognize the damage inflicted by the day-to-day realities of leadership, it gives you the opportunity to do something about it.
 Recognizing the damage and then compassionately dealing with it will put you back on the right track to restoring your confidence.
+If you need some help to restore your confidence, grab my book Mastering Confidence: Discover your leadership potential by awakening your inner guidance system.
+In it, you'll see how I dealt with the trauma I experienced as a leader and be guided through a system that will help you restore your confidence.

 These gremlins in our mind have a name.
 They are called Resistance.